overblog/GraphQLBundle/docs/validation/index.md

 As you can see, there are 2 GraphQL types: **Mutation** and **DateInput** (`object` and `input-object` respectively).
-In the case of **Mutation**, this bundle creates an object **per each field** (`createUser` and `createPost`), but in the case of the `DateInput`, it creates an object for the entire type.
+In the case of **Mutation**, this bundle creates an object **per each field** (`createUser` and `createPost`), but in the case of the **DateInput**, it creates an object for the entire type.

 Keep in mind that objects are not created recursively by default.
-As you can see, the argument `cratedAt` has its validation set to `cascade`.
+As you can see, the argument `createdAt` has its validation set to `cascade`.
 It is a special key which degelates the validation to the embedded type and does the
 following:
  - coverts the subtype (`DateInput`) into an object.
- - embeds the resulting object into it's parent, making it a sub-object.
+ - embeds the resulting object into its parent, making it a sub-object.
  - applies to it the [`Valid`](https://symfony.com/doc/current/reference/constraints/Valid.html) constraint (for a recursive validation).